xinhe-lab/GSFA/README.md

 devtools::install_github("gradonion/GSFA", build_vignettes = TRUE)
 ```

+Note that installing the package will require a C++ compiler setup that is
+appropriate for the version of R installed on your computer.

 ### Source

 If you have cloned the repository locally, you can install the package with the